mrerol/BLG413E_assignment2/README.md

 The code of that files can be seen in the gicen directory.

 # Screenshots
+The screenshots of the test can be seen below.
 ## Test 1
  ![Test 1](tests/screenshots/test1.png)
 ## Test 2